5 Things to Know About the iOS 14.1 Update

 We’ll let you know when we learn more.

-If you’re moving up from iOS 13, your iOS 14.1 includes all of the features from iOS 14.0.
+If you’re moving up from iOS 13, your iOS 14.1 will include all of the features from iOS 14.0.
 It’s a substantial list of features, improvements, and security patches.
 For more on iOS 14.0, check out our guide.

 You’ll also get the fixes from iOS 14.0.1 and you can learn more about those in our walkthrough.